We chart the progress of our Mazda CX-5 2.2D Sport Nav on its long-term test

 Top 10 most economical cars

-Low CO2 emissions go hand in hand with good fuel economy, so there is a double bonus to buying an economical car – paying less in tax.
+Low CO2 emissions go hand in hand with good fuel economy, so there is a double bonus to buying an economical car – you'll pay less in tax.
 Both road fund licence and company car tax are based on CO2 emissions: the lower they are, the less you pay.

-So which ARE the most economical cars in Britain?
+So which are the most economical cars in Britain?
 MSN Cars is committed to bringing you details of the cars with the best fuel economy on sale in the UK.
+This is our guide to the most efficient and cheapest new cars money can buy.

 We have gathered all the free road tax diesel and petrol cars on sale in Britain here, to show you just how broad and far-reaching the low-emissions choice now is in the UK.

-Buy any of the cars here and you’ll even be able to drive into Central London for free: all are so green, they are exempt from the Congestion Charge.
+Buy many of the cars here and you’ll even be able to drive into Central London for free: the cars emitting less than 75g/km of CO2 are so green, they are exempt from the Congestion Charge.

 Read on to discover the most economical new cars on sale.